 A significant amount of work in the restoring of the veranda was made on the glazing of windows, where we used a 2 mm thick recycled glass.
 Some panes it was possible to make from the glass produced at the turning point of the 19th- 20th centuries, other – of the one made in the 30-ies of the 20th century.
 While planning work, the drying period of putty for the windows should be projected at least three weeks because it dries slowly!

 It shall be kept in mind that even after the restoration all the elements of the building shall be checked and maintained on a regular basis - at least once a year, preferably in the spring, especially the windows, where the putty and painting shall be restored.

-In the restored veranda there has been established the Traditional Historic Building Information Office.
-To see the veranda and get information on traditional construction and commercially available materials it is possible, in due time announcing a visit by phone: 29251565 or e-mail: firstname.lastname@example.org.
-Contact person – Karlis Zemitis.
+To see the veranda and get information on traditional materials and restoration it is possible, in due time announcing a visit by phone: 29251565 or e-mail: email@example.com Contact person – Karlis Zemitis.

 Restoration and training sessions were led by: